Integrated Generalized Zero-Shot Learning for Fine-Grained Classification: Introduction

 \section{Introduction}

-Conventional supervised deep learning classifiers require a large amount of labeled training data and the test instances to be from the training categories to achieve a satisfactory performance.
-Although ordinary object images are easily accessible, there are many object categories with scarce visual data, such as endangered categories of plants and animals \cite{ding2019selective, elhoseiny2017link,zhao2019recognizing, zheng2017learning, lampert2013attribute, xian2017zero, zhu2018generative}.
-To address the issues, \textit{Zero-shot learning} (ZSL) methods are studied.
-ZSL methods aim to exploit visual-semantic relationship of source (seen) classes to extend the traditional classification task to target (unseen) classes that have no available training images.
-ZSL methods have two main categories: inductive (no target data used during training) \cite{lampert2009learning, lampert2013attribute, farhadi2009describing} and transductive (target data used in training) \cite{fu2015transductive, yu2018transductive, jiang2019transferable}.
-In this paper, we focus on the inductive setting where ZSL methods learn the relation between the semantic descriptors and image samples of source classes so that at test time, the target classes can be classified based on the learned relation \cite{farhadi2009describing, lampert2009learning, lampert2013attribute, akata2015evaluation, frome2013devise, yu2018zero, socher2013zero, liu2018generalized, zhang2019co, xie2019attentive}.
-Another type of inductive ZSL methods only relies on the semantic descriptors for the task \cite{kumar2018generalized, han2020learning, felix2018multi, schonfeld2019generalized, xian2018feature, li2019leveraging}.
-The more advanced and realistic setting of ZSL is \textit{generalized zero-shot learning} (GZSL), where the model has to recognize both source and target classes \cite{ni2019dual, jiang2019transferable, min2020domain, geng2020guided, han2020learning}.
+{Conventional supervised deep learning classifiers require a large amount of labeled training data and the training and testing data must be drawn from the same distribution.} Although ordinary object images are easily accessible, there are many object categories with scarce visual data, such as endangered {species} of plants and animals \cite{xian2017zero}.
+To address the issues, \textit{Zero-shot learning} (ZSL) methods are studied. {ZSL methods aim to exploit the visual-semantic relationship of source (seen) classes to train a visual classifier on source classes and test the classifier on target classes only.
+Though, the underlying distribution of source and target domains is disjoint, the ZSL setting assumes that the trained visual classifier knows whether a test sample belongs to a source or target class.
+To alleviate such an unrealistic assumption, the ZSL setting is extended to a more realistic setting called Generalized Zero-Shot Learning (GZSL) {\cite{zhang2020deep, geng2020guided, li2019zero}}, where the classifier has to classify test images from both source and target classes.}